thecloudrazor/deletecord/README.md

 - manually entering the `get` values

 # contributing
+I'll accept easy to review changes (eg. few lines of code & test screenshots) or steps (screenshots) on how to make it work for other browser / OS.

 I don't plan to maintain this regularly, but I can confirm it works as of this initial upload date.
-I might have to update it the next time I send a regrettable message to someone (hoping not for a while).
+I might have to update it the next time I send a lot of regrettable message to someone.
 If [victornpb/undiscord](https://github.com/victornpb/undiscord) becomes active again, I'll likely cherry-pick commits into this fork to have my own copy.

-I'll accept easy to review changes (eg. few lines of code & test screenshots) or steps on how to make it work for other browser / OS.

 # references

-this is a modification of [victornpb/undiscord](https://github.com/victornpb/undiscord) which hasn't been updated in over a year, so i forked it to fix small bugs.
+this is an active fork of [victornpb/undiscord](https://github.com/victornpb/undiscord) which hasn't been updated in over a year, so i forked it to fix small bugs.
 I've only fixed the bugs that made the script pause or quit prematurely - i didn't add any new features.

 If this ever breaks, I recommend you first check out:
 - [victornpb userscript](https://greasyfork.org/en/scripts/406540-undiscord)
 - [victornpb gist](https://gist.github.com/victornpb/135f5b346dea4decfc8f63ad7d9cc182)
 - [victornpb discussions](https://github.com/victornpb/undiscord/discussions)

-# Privacy Policy
+# privacy Policy
-Though I am a fork, I adhere to the original creator's [Privacy Policy](https://github.com/bekkibau/deletecord/wiki/Security-Policy)
+i adhere to the original creator's [Privacy Policy](https://github.com/bekkibau/deletecord/wiki/Security-Policy)

+> [!WARNING]
+discord explicity prohibits the use of unauthorized third-party scripts through their [TOS](https://discord.com/terms). so, usage of this script can result in consequences such as account suspension, bans, etc. personally haven't had issues but, please use at your own risk.